whenboy07/whenboy07.github.io/_pages/about.md

 <!-- Visit [Opportunities](/opportunities/) for all the opportunities. -->

 ## [News](/news/)
+* [2025/12] Our work on near-sensor computing and memory system has been accepted by Device as the front cover.
+Congrats to Qinghao!
 * [2025/11] Hongfa and Chun received the China Postdoc General Projects, congrats!
 * [2025/11] One paper got accepted in AAAI 2026, congrats to Lingfeng!
 * [2025/11] I am invited to join the Nano Energy’s Early Career Researcher Board.
 Thank you for the nomination and recognition.